 - Hold the button and rotate the main command dial. - Choose from values between -5 FV (underexposure) and +5 EV (overexposure).
-Values between -3 EV and +3 EV are available in movie mode.
+Values between -3 EV

-- By default, changes are made in increments of 1/3 EV.
+- increments of 1/3 EV.
 The size of the increments can be changed using Custom Setting b1 [EV steps for exposure cntrl] to 1/2 EV. - Higher values make the subject brighter, lower values darker. - Exposure compensation is not available in mode.